 Fig. 1 Geographic distribution of the study sites used in this analysis

-Fig. 2 The relationship between secondary forest age and species richness in secondary forest relative to primary forest.
-The dotted black line represents the point at which species richness is equal in secondary and primary forest sites
+Fig. 2 The relationship between secondary forest age and (a) functional divergence and (b) species richness in secondary forest relative to primary forest.
+The dotted black line represents the point at which metrics are equal in secondary and primary forest sites.
+Solid lines represent predictions from models with the lowest AICc and grey shaded areas represent the 95% confidence intervals for these predictions.

-Fig. 3 The relationship between secondary forest age and the proportion of forest specialists in secondary forest relative to primary forest.
-The dotted black line represents the point at which the proportion of forest specialists in the community is equal in secondary and primary forest sites

-Fig. 4 The relationship between secondary forest age and functional evenness in secondary forest relative to primary forest.
-The dotted black line represents the point at which functional evenness is equal in secondary and primary forest sites
+Fig. 3 Difference between secondary and primary forest site diversity for variables where the null model was considered most parsimonious.
+Dots represent mean differences between secondary and primary sites and error bars represent 95% confidence intervals.
+Only functional richness (FRic) was significantly different (P<0.05).

 Tables

 Table 1 Studies from which avian community composition data were extracted, with location recorded at a country level and the age of secondary forest sites (measured as the number of years since disturbance) in each study